vassourita/agree/apps/allow/src/Agree.Allow.Presentation/ClientApp/README.md

 Concord is the Agree main dashboard, built with CRA and Chakra UI.

+It is served along with [Allow](../../..) on the same webserver to integrate with IdentityServer

 I decided to divide it into three layers:
 - The presentation layer, where is located most of the jsx and styling
 - The logic layer, where I use React Contexts and Hooks to manage the entire application business rules